Generic selectors

 Floating market – Damnoen Saduak

-After this nice trip back to Bangkok for an evening workout and then met up with a friend and we went to the river to see the show richly illuminated royal barges.
-Most of them were golden in color and had parudziesięciu rowers and all were dressed in identical uniforms.
-The whole performance was very impressive, especially since he was accompanied by a fireworks display.
-Then after another, a delicious Thai dinner I went to sleep because the next day waiting for me next trip.
+After this nice trip I returned to Bangkok for an evening training and then I met up with a friend and we went to the river to see a show of richly lit royal barges.
+Most of them were golden in color and had a few dozen rowers and all were dressed in the same uniforms.
+The whole show was very spectacular, especially since it was accompanied by a fireworks show.
+Then after another delicious Thai dinner I went to bed because the next day I had another trip.

 Kanchanaburi